BeemerJ/Rclone-Mounting-Template/README.md

-# Rclone-Mounting-Template
+# rclone Mounting Template
-A .bat Script to easily mount any created Drive using Rclone and WinFSP.
+A .bat Script to easily mount any created Drive using Rclone and WinFSP, pretty beginner friendly :)

 WARNING: Do NOT run using Administrator privileges.